-With income generation continuing to present a challenge for schools, many savvy school business leaders now look to engage with outside supporters and sponsors when it comes to funding new initiatives and projects.
+With income generation continuing to present a challenge for schools, many savvy school business leaders now look to school sponsorship and engaging with outside supporters when it comes to funding new initiatives and projects.

 Any fundraising plan for an aspirational project should include multiple routes to funding, from traditional grant funding and lettings income, to crowdfunding and business sponsorships.
 Engaging closely with community and local business can bring myriad benefits to all parties, but schools should be crystal clear on what they’re looking for from a relationship with a partner business.

 You’ll need a clear idea of the type of support you’re seeking – donations or expert advice, for example – as well as what benefits you can offer to the business.
-Any potential donations or financial support should be linked to specific projects; sponsors are far more likely to engage with a school if they can see directly what impact on the children their input will have.
+Make sure any potential donations or financial support are linked to specific projects.
+Sponsors are far more likely to engage with a school if they can see directly what impact on the children their input will have.

-Some businesses may prefer a low-level, ‘light touch’ association with a local school, whilst others might be willing to offer more tangible, overt support.
+Some businesses may prefer a low-level, ‘light touch’ association with a local school.
+Others might be willing to offer more tangible, overt support.
 A business may well be motivated for purely altruistic reasons, or to meet its CSR (corporate social responsibility) obligations.

-Schools will also want to consider how the partnership is perceived by the community, perhaps by canvassing the views of the PTA and other parent groups via a questionnaire.
-Care should be taken when choosing which organisations to approach with sponsorship opportunities, as both parties can be susceptible to reputational damage.
+Schools will also want to consider how the community perceives the partnership.
+You can do this by canvassing the views of the PTA and other parent groups via a questionnaire.
+Take care when choosing which organisations to approach with school sponsorship opportunities.
+Remember that both parties can be susceptible to reputational damage.

 Schools naturally need to apply due diligence with any commercial relationships.
 The safest and most obvious place to start is with suppliers.
-Every school will already have trading relationships in place with different suppliers that typically rely on a degree of trust developed over a number of years.
+Every school will already have trading relationships in place with different suppliers.
+These typically rely on a degree of trust developed over a number of years.

 The alternative is to seek out businesses that might be able to provide a specific service or form of support.
 Parents might also be able to suggest suitable partners.
 Much may depend on the school’s location; a high concentration of nearby tech companies will offer different opportunities to those in areas situated in traditional industry heartlands.

-If enough time, coordinated effort and thought is invested upfront, your school can build lucrative and sustainable relationships with business that have a real, appreciably positive impact on your children’s lives.
+If you invest enough time, coordinated effort and thought upfront, your school can build lucrative and sustainable relationships with business.
+These can have a real, appreciably positive impact on your children’s lives.